paulhibbitts/grav-cmpt-363/pages/04.203/01.home/welcome/item.md

 * [Adapting to COVID-19](https://covid19.bccampus.ca/)

 Weekly course materials will be posted here by Saturday of each week.
 After the first week,  one-minute summaries are due on Wednesday each week, and weekly review quizzes are due on Friday.
+Major assignments are usually due on Mondays.

 ===